Fudd helps UConn advance 52-47 over UCF in defensive battle

 These two former American Athletic Conference foes knew each other well and the Knights weren’t intimidated playing in front of a loud sold-out Connecticut crowd where the students were cheering baskets made in pregame warmups.

+UCF jumped out to an 11-4 lead early and led by eight points in the first half.

-The Huskies led by just three points at halftime, but extended that to 12 points midway through the fourth quarter.
+The Huskies fought back, led by three at halftime and extended that to 12 points midway through the fourth quarter.

 They led by 10 before Sanders 3-pointer from the left corner with 3 1/2 minutes remaining made it 48-41 and started the Knight’s final push.